Ella May Saison: Career

 There has been a degree of controversy associated with the credits to So In Love.
 It is contended that Saison specifically worked with Bryant Woodert (PKA Lucius) of IV Xample, who produced her vocals for the title song to the album.
 This song, written by Don H. Williams and Andrew Rollins, went on to win an award in the Philippines for best vocal production.
 Bryant Woodert never received any credit for doing vocal production, though he is listed as a background singer on the album credits (under Lucius of IV Xample).
 Though Gerry Brown was the engineer for this session, it is contended that he did not participate in any vocal direction, even though he and Andrew Rollins were given the credit for this.
 Andrew Rollins, who was said to be in New York at the time of the recording, later received the Philippine award for best vocal production.

 Saison released a single with CeCe Peniston entitled "Reminiscin", which made the Billboard Charts under the "Powerpick Club Play" category, hitting number 30.
 Peniston's opinion of Saison is as follows: "(In) January 2001, we collaborated on a duet titled "Reminiscin" that charted on 'Billboard's Club Playlist'.
 I was fortunate to witness the warmth of a beautiful personality and the great talent of a rising star.
 I hope the world will be allowed to share in this experience too."
 Saison also performed at the Awards Dinner of the Republic of South Africa and the African Times in honor of President Nelson Mandela.
-She recently sung the "Star Spangled Banner" at the Countrywide Classic/ATP US Open Series at UCLA last July 17, 2007.
+She recently sung "The Star-Spangled Banner" at the Countrywide Classic/ATP US Open Series at UCLA since July 17, 2007.

 In the early 2000s, her focus became more regional than national, when she joined Los Angeles-based covers band Dark Sunday, as lead singer, where she was well received.